vkham/hqy-sdet-project/README.md

 ## Project Installation

-Navigate to hqy-sdet-project and Run 'npm install'
+Navigate into the project and Run 'npm install'

 ## Development server